 Every detail is carefully accounted, that is why nothing gets lost in the project.

 When a project is ready, some problems can occur.
 A work breakdown structure helps to cut them by taking into consideration all the details of the tasks before execution.

 Managers use a WBS for brainstorming to find useful ideas and solutions.
 It’s easy to list all thoughts and ideas and then scratch out the unnecessary ones.

 7. Scheduling issues

-Using WBS it becomes easy to identify which of the deliverables are falling behind your schedule.
+With a WBS, it becomes easy to identify which of the deliverables are falling behind your schedule.
 If some issues fall behind, it becomes obvious where changes need to be implemented.

 8. Risk management

-If you use WBS, you mitigate and manage risks from the beginning.
+If you use a WBS, you mitigate and manage risks from the beginning.
 It anticipates all requirements and allocates resources: money, time, and labor.